East Bay Express: Awards

-Jonathan Kauffman won top honors for restaurant criticism from the national Association of Food Journalists in its 2006 awards contest.
+In 2006, Jonathan Kauffman won top honors for restaurant criticism from the national Association of Food Journalists in its 2006 awards contest.
 And Anneli Rufus was honored for criticism in the 2006 Excellence in Journalism awards, hosted by the Northern California chapter of the Society of Professional Journalists.

-The Express won first-place awards in the 2006 Missouri Lifestyle Journalism Awards.
+Express won first-place awards in the 2006 Missouri Lifestyle Journalism Awards.
 In the Fashion and Design category, Kara Platoni won for "What a Steal!"
 (3/11/04).
 In the Food and Nutrition category, Will Harper won for "The O Word" (1/5/05).